2013 Philippine Super Liga season

-The 2013 PSL Season was the maiden season of the Philippine Super Liga (PSL), the first professional volleyball league in the Philippines.
-The PSL began as a women's league during its inaugural tournament, the Invitational conference.
-A men's division was added for the succeeding tournament, the Grand Prix conference.
+The 2013 Philippine Super Liga season was the inaugural season of the Philippine Super Liga (PSL).
+The first conference of the season was the Invitational conference, which only featured a women's division.
+A men's division was added for the succeeding tournament, the Grand Prix Conference.

-The TMS-Philippine Army Lady Troopers were the first PSL champions, winning both tournaments held during the season.
-For the men's division, the PLDT myDSL Speed Boosters emerged as the first champions.

 Invitational Conference

-The Invitational Conference, held from July 7, 2013 to July 28, 2013.
-It was the maiden tournament of the PSL.
+The Invitational Conference was held from July 7 to 28, 2013.
+It was the maiden tournament of the Philippine Super Liga.

-Classification round (July 7, 2013 to July 17, 2013):